 Honors students are required to register for two semester hours of directed reading with two different faculty mentors of their choice.
 These two semester hours may be taken in the same semester or may be spread out over different semesters.
 These courses will allow students, through independent reading and conversation with a faculty member, to develop expertise in areas of interest that may help them in the development of their honors projects.
-Prerequisites: Sophomore standing and consent of instructor.
+Prerequisites: sophomore standing and consent of instructor; admission to Honors Program.